Costa Rica - Jaguar Research and Conservation

-Accommodations: facilities will be more basic than you are accustomed to – please travel with an open mind and a willingness to adapt to local conditions.
+Accommodations: Facilities will be more basic than you are accustomed to – please travel with an open mind and a willingness to adapt to local conditions.
 Accommodation is in shared (mixed sex) dorms with shared bathroom facilities at the field station.
 There is running water available for washing and cooking, with suitable water for drinking and brushing teeth.
 Supplies are limited and usage may be restricted when necessary.
-Flush toilet facilities are available, and participants share responsibility for base duties, including cooking, cleaning, and other chores.
+Bucket flush toilet facilities are available, and participants share responsibility for base duties, including cooking, cleaning, and other chores.

 There is limited electricity - only a few hours a day generator supply.

-Food: volunteers take turns to prepare meals for the group.
+Food: Volunteers take turns to prepare meals for the group.
 Food is very basic and mostly vegetarian, with meat or fish rarely available.
 Breakfast could be porridge or occasionally pancakes, lunch is rice and beans, with fruit and vegetables, and a typical evening meal may include lentils, pasta, beans, rice, and vegetables.

-Laundry: volunteers wash their laundry by hand.
+Laundry: Volunteers wash their laundry by hand.